fbpx

 • Never smoke in the bedroom.

-• NEVER sleep with your baby if you have used alcohol, drugs, sleeping pills, or medication that alters your level of consciousness and your ability to react.
+• NEVER sleep with your baby if you have consumed alcohol, drugs, sleeping pills, or medication that affects your level of consciousness and your ability to react.

 • Don’t share a bed if you have a condition that decreases your level of response, such as diabetes or unstable epilepsy.